ameerahaider/anomaly-detection-transformer-gan-contrastive/README.md

 ## Contents

-- `transformer_autoencoder_gan_contrastive.ipynb`: Jupyter Notebook containing the implementation.
+- `transformer_autoencoder_gan_contrastive.py`: Jupyter Notebook containing the implementation.
 - `README.md`: This README file providing an overview of the project.

 ## Dependencies